Botanical Name: Plantago major.

 A Remedy for Wounds and Damaged Skin

-Plantain has gained the greatest reputation and is probably best know for its wound healing properties.
+Plantain has gained the greatest reputation and is probably best known for its wound healing properties.

 The astringent, antibacterial and anti-inflammatory effect of the plant makes it helpful in treating minor wounds, cuts, and scrapes.